HomeEnterprise ITData CenterSamsung launches high-bandwidth memory for data centers, AI

 Preferred Source of Google

-Samsung Electronics is making available a high bandwidth memory (HBM2E) product that it says will deliver the highest DRAM performance levels for use in next-generation supercomputers, graphics systems, and artificial intelligence (AI).
+Samsung Electronics is making available a high bandwidth memory (HBM2E) product that says will deliver the highest DRAM performance levels for use in next-generation supercomputers, graphics systems, and artificial intelligence (AI).

 The South Korean firm claimed that its new solution a Flashbolt will deliver a 3.2 gigabits-per-second (Gbps) transfer speed per pin, which is 33 percent faster than the previous-generation HBM2.
 Flashbolt has a density of 16Gb per die, double the capacity of the previous generation.
-The company said that with these improvements, a single HBM2E package will offer a 410 gigabytes-per-second (GBps) data bandwidth and 16GB of memory.
+The company said that with these improvements, a single Samsung HBM2E package will offer a 410 gigabytes-per-second (GBps) data bandwidth and 16GB of memory.

 Advertisement